Audit privilege use

 Audits are not generated for use of the following user rights, even if success audits or failure audits are specified for Audit privilege use.
 Enabling auditing of these user rights tend to generate many events in the security log which may impede your computer's performance.
 To audit the following user rights, enable the FullPrivilegeAuditing registry key.

-You can configure this security setting by opening the appropriate policy and expanding the console tree as such: Computer Configuration\Windows Settings\Security Settings\Local Policies\Audit Policy\
+You can configure this security setting under Computer Configuration\Windows Settings\Security Settings\Local Policies\Audit Policy.

 |Privilege use events||Description|